Louis Delétraz: 2019

-In 2019 Delétraz moved to reigning teams champion Carlin with Honda junior driver Nobuharu Matsushita.
-He finished the season eighth in the standings with a best result of 2nd in both the Monaco and Silverstone sprint races.
+In 2019, Delétraz moved to reigning teams champion Carlin with Honda junior driver Nobuharu Matsushita.
+He finished the season eighth in the standings with a best result of second in both the Monaco and Silverstone sprint races.

 2020

 For 2020, Delétraz returned to Charouz alongside Pedro Piquet.
 Having scored five podiums, Delétraz ended his final season in the category eighth overall.

 Formula One

 In February 2016, Delétraz was confirmed as a member of Renault's young driver program.

-In November 2018 it was announced that Delétraz would make his Formula One test debut with Haas F1 Team at the end-of-year Young Driver Test in Abu Dhabi.
+In November 2018, it was announced that Delétraz would make his Formula One test debut with Haas F1 Team at the end-of-year Young Driver Test in Abu Dhabi.
 He completed 117 laps in the second day of the 2 day test.

-In May 2019 it was announced that Delétraz would join Haas F1 Team as simulator driver for the remainder of the 2019 season.
+In May 2019, it was announced that Delétraz would join Haas F1 Team as simulator driver for the remainder of the 2019 season.
 Delétraz continued as reserve and development driver for 2020.
 However, following Romain Grosjean's crash at the 2020 Bahrain Grand Prix, the team preferred to bring in its other development driver, Pietro Fittipaldi.
-The Swiss driver criticized this decision on social media.
+Delétraz criticized this decision on social media.
 Haas team principal Guenther Steiner brushed off these criticisms, saying Fittipaldi deserved the seat, as he had more Formula One mileage than Delétraz.
-Louis Delétraz did not continue as a development driver with Haas for 2021.
+Delétraz did not continue as a development driver with Haas for 2021.